jagrosh/MusicBot/docs/setup.md

 ## 5️⃣ Add your bot to your server
 * When the bot starts, if it hasn't been added to any servers yet, it will provide you with a link in the console.
 * Alternatively, follow these instructions (with images): [Adding Your Bot To Your Server](adding-your-bot.md)

+!!! tip
+    If you run into problems, make sure to check out the [Troubleshooting](troubleshooting.md) page!